pypa/hatch/docs/config/environment/overview.md

 Unless an environment is explicitly selected on the command line, the `default` environment will be used.
 The [type](#type) of this environment defaults to `virtual`.

+!!! info
+    Environments prefixed by `hatch-` are used for special purposes e.g. [static analysis](../static-analysis.md#persistent-config).

 ## Inheritance

 All environments inherit from the environment defined by its `template` option, which defaults to `default`.